-As a comet, a few kilometres in radius (the nucleus) approaches the Sun, heating causes material to boil off the comet's surface.
-This gas and dust, lit up by the Sun, is visible as the comet's coma, which may be a million kilometres in diameter.
+As the comet approaches the Sun, heating causes material to boil off the comet's surface.

+This gas and dust, lit up by the Sun, is visible as the comet's spherical coma, which may be a million kilometres in diameter.